open-feature/flagd/docs/reference/specifications/providers.md

 The in-process resolver mode can also use a file based [flag definition](../flag-definitions.md).
 This does not connect to a flagd instance or gRPC sync implementation, and instead polls a flag definition from a file.
+If the file has been modified (based on the file metadata) since the last poll, a change event with the [calculated changed flags](#changed-flags) field is emitted.

 !!! note